 One of the most common discomforts experienced by pregnant women is back pain.
 You haven’t gained much weight at this point, and you don’t usually hear about back pain in a non-pregnant person who happens to gain a little weight.
 So why is back pain such a universal symptom in pregnancy?

 A combination of factors contribute to back pain.
 Hormones relax the joints in your body during pregnancy; this is so that your pelvis can expand to deliver your baby.
 But unfortunately, it also means that all of your joints are a little “loose” during pregnancy (1).
 Additionally, your growing bump stretches out and weakens your abdominal muscles, meaning your back has to overcompensate for your weakened abs (3).
 Your bump also shifts your center of gravity, which changes your posture.

 Think for a moment about the pictures you’ve seen of strong, beautiful women carrying pitchers of water on their heads.
-Carrying on the head keeps the spine and muscles aligned properly, and is much easier than carrying a load out front.
+The reason they do it that way is because carrying on the head keeps the spine and muscles aligned properly, and is much easier than carrying a load out front.
 It isn’t the extra weight that’s so hard on a back, it’s the pulling in the wrong direction.
 Your sweet little pregnant belly is currently providing that wrong-direction pull.

 What Can I do About Back Pain in Pregnancy?

 - Maintain good posture.
 Gravity is always exerting force on your joints, ligaments, and muscles.
 Good posture more evenly distributes that force, so some parts aren’t stressed excessively (4).
 “Good posture” means that your ears, shoulders, hips, and ankles are in a straight line.
 If it helps, imagine that you’re wearing a crown, and you need to keep it balanced by standing straight.